History of KSL-TV in Timeline

 In December 2011, KSL-TV restored its lead in every time slot in the Nielsen ratings except one.

-In 2011, The Utah Utes shifted to the Pac-12 Conference, making it difficult for SportsBeat to analyze, carry, and package highlights of games that were often still in progress as it aired.
+In 2011, Utah Utes shift to the Pac-12 Conference made it difficult for SportsBeat to analyze, carry, and package highlights of games.

-On August 24, 2012, KSL-TV preempted "The New Normal" due to objections to its storyline surrounding gay parenting.
-KUCW ran the show instead.
+On August 24, 2012, KSL-TV preempted "The New Normal", replacing it with "My Family Recipe Rocks!", due to objections to the sitcom's storyline.

 Loading Video...